 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 High Strengthening resilience to natural hazards and climate change.
 High Contributing to inclusion and equality.
-High Enhancing the quality of life and well-being.
+Some Enhancing the quality of life and well-being.
 High Respecting, protecting and promoting human rights.
 High Respecting, consulting and involving indigenous peoples and local communities.
-High

-Achieving gender equality.
-High

-Ensuring growth, employment, income and livelihoods.
-High

-Promoting economic investment and quality tourism.
-High

-Strengthening capacity-building, innovation and local entrepreneurship.
-High

-Ensuring conflict prevention.
-High

-Protecting heritage during conflict.
-Some

-Promoting conflict resolution.
-High

-Contributing to post-conflict recovery.
-Some

-Other (please specify).
-Not applicable

-If 'Other' applies, please specify
+Some Achieving gender equality.
+Some Ensuring growth, employment, income and livelihoods.
+High Promoting economic investment and quality tourism.
+High Strengthening capacity-building, innovation and local entrepreneurship.
+High Ensuring conflict prevention.
+Limited Protecting heritage during conflict.
+No integration Promoting conflict resolution.
+Limited Contributing to post-conflict recovery.
+Some Other (please specify).
+Not applicable If 'Other' applies, please specify

-- 5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes): - 5.13.
-Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?
+5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

+5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):